 I grew up on the sidewalks of New York City and in the green WILDS of New Jersey.
 My father was a playwright and a constant learner and my mother was an intuitively wonderful cook who always used fresh ingredients, hardly ever referring to a cookbook (note! she did not like baking so rarely did it).

-The seeds from both their interests are combined in my life interests.
-I have vivid memories of the loamy smells of the composting leaves that my father and I dug into our long vegetable garden; the rich taste filling my mouth from a just picked slightly warm tomato sprinkled with salt; the sight of the colorful jars of food that my mother processed when I was little.
-All of this laid the foundation for my later studying the composition and biology of soils; the techniques for growing food without synthetic fertilizers and harmful pesticides; researching and choosing the best available foods for my system and how to prepare them; and my fascination for how all life depends on an interacting and interdependent system of diverse layers.
+The seeds from both my parents’ interests grew into my life interests that more fully blossomed when I moved from New York and had both land and children.
+I had vivid memories of the loamy smells of the composting leaves that my father and I dug into our long vegetable garden; the rich taste filling my mouth of a freshly picked tomato sprinkled with salt; the sight of the colorful jars of food that my mother processed when I was little.
+As my organic garden grew from an initial small patch to the size that fed my family year round from the freezing and canning of the summer’s excess, I became more deeply involved in understanding the role that the natural systems play in a healthy environment.
+All of this laid the foundation for my studying the composition and biology of soils; the techniques for growing food without synthetic fertilizers and harmful pesticides; researching and choosing the best available foods and how to prepare them; the essential role that pollinators fill in the environment; and my fascination for how all life depends on an interacting and interdependent system of diverse layers.

-And, speaking of layers, growing up surrounded by the entertainment world, I began acting as a very young person.
+My acting career began as a very young person.
 This continued through my high school years with acting in many professional summer theater productions and finally– to studying at the Neighborhood Playhouse School of the Theatre.
 I was so very fortunate to have teachers and mentors there such as Sanford Meisner for acting and Martha Graham for dancing.
-From there straight to Broadway to be directed by Elia Kazan in a play by William Inge; touring opposite Sammy Davis, Jr.; appearing in many television shows including a two year stint as a main character in “The Guiding Light”; a number of Off-Broadway productions; and several independent films; and co-creating and performing “The Haunting of Lady MacBeth” and a one woman show “Open Windows”.
-Having also studied with Lee Strasberg, it was a wonderful opportunity to teach and direct productions at the Lee Strasberg Theatre and Film Institute in New York which also serves as a studio for NYU’S Tisch School of the Arts.
-I bring my experience from being both in front of the camera and directing productions — to being behind the camera to produce and direct videos that focus on my passion—environmental and social concerns.
+From there straight to Broadway to be directed by Elia Kazan in a play by William Inge; touring opposite Sammy Davis, Jr., and in many other productions; appearing in many television shows including two years as a main character in “The Guiding Light”; a number of Off-Broadway productions; and several independent films; and co-creating and performing in “The Haunting of Lady MacBeth” and a one woman show “Open Windows”.
+Having studied with Lee Strasberg, it was a wonderful opportunity to teach and direct productions at the Lee Strasberg Theatre and Film Institute in New York and as a drama teacher/director for NYU’S Tisch School of the Arts.